syncfusion-content/uwp-docs/uwp/TreeGrid/Interactive-Features.md

 ### ContextMenu based on rows

-You can set different context menus for SfTreeGrid based on rows.
+You can set different context menus for TreeGrid based on rows.

 #### ContextMenu for nodes